 Mensur: 400 mm

-Strings: Cello + 12 sympathetic
+Strings: Prim nyckelharpa strings + 12 sympathetic

-The three-row chromatic nyckelharpa took many different shapes as it spread over Sweden in the 1970s an onwards.
-Many of the new and amateur makers used their knowledge from other areas, like carpentering and furniture- or violin-making in the search for better sound, function and looks.
+The three-row nyckelharpa took many different shapes as it spread over Sweden in the 1970s an onwards.
+Many of the new and amateur makers used their knowledge from other areas, like carpentering and furniture- or violin-making in the search for better sound, function and look.
 Experiments with four and five rows of keys were made, and often with new wood-types.

-The body of the instrument is made from Swedish spruce, except the top which is spruce from Mittenwald.
-The keys are made of Swedish beech or birch, and the rest of the keybox, string-holder, pegs, nut and bridge are made of flamed maple, cherry or walnut from continental Europe.
+What makes nyckelharpa-making a living tradition is this constant development, and it is a great privilege to be able to be innovative as an artist and instrument-maker.
+With my model Europa, I use less traditional wood and the design is more intricate.
+The body of the instrument is made from Swedish spruce (Picea abies), except the top which is spruce from Germany.
+The keys are made of Swedish birch (Betula pendula/pubescens) or beech (Fagus sylvatica), and the rest of the keybox, string-holder, nut and bridge are made of flamed maple (Acer pseudoplantanus) or walnut (Juglans regia) from continental Europe.